 Most crypto-friendly countries in Europe

-I hope you will be in the position to make a more informed decision after reading this long article.
-Obviously, you need to consult with a professional before making the final move.
-Ask hard questions and make sure they understand both cryptocurrencies, international tax law, and your specific situation.
+I hope you will be able to make a more informed decision after reading this long article.
+You need to consult with a professional before making the final move.
+Ask challenging questions and make sure they understand both cryptocurrencies, international tax law, and your specific situation.

 “The sale of cryptocurrency is not taxable under the Portuguese tax system, unless it constitutes a professional or business activity” (Conclui-se assim que a venda de cripto-moeda não é tributável face ao ordenamento fiscal português, a não ser que pela sua habitualidade constitua uma atividade profissional ou empresarial do contribuinte).